jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/_index.md

-+++
+---
+heading: "Part 4"
+title: "The Influence of Material Objects on Morality as Utility"
+linkTitle: Part 4
-title=  "The Influence of Material Objects on Morality as Utility" description=  "Part 4 of the Simplified Theory of Moral Sentiments by Adam Smith" heading=  "Part 4" date=  "2015-09-01" image=  "/covers/tms.jpg"
+description: "Part 4 of the Simplified Theory of Moral Sentiments by Adam Smith"
-+++
+image: /covers/tms.jpg
+date: 2022-04-24
+---